aaravj4/BSE_Template_Portfolio/index.md

 # Aarav Jain - Image Recognition using OpenCV
 Welcome to my image recognition project!
 Using the OpenCV library, I've created a system achieving three milestones.
-In my initial breakthrough, I used a a simple OpenCV cascade classifier for image detection.
+In my initial breakthrough, I used a simple OpenCV cascade classifier for image detection.
 The second milestone truly showcases the wonders of OpenCV, as it identifies objects placed in front of the camera and outlines and labels them precisely.
 However, my most complex and greatest achievement lies in the third milestone, where the camera, upon detecting a person, sends me an email with a personalized message and an attached picture of the identified individual.

 | **Name** | **School** | **Field** | **Grade** |